mantis3de/game-export-pipeline-docs/docs/panels/individual-steps.md

 2. **Origin to world zero** — moves the object so its origin sits at `(0, 0, 0)`; geometry moves with it (no visual change).
 3. **Apply rotation + scale** — bakes them so `rotation = 0°`, `scale = 1`.

+It runs per object (each gets its own correct pivot) and **restores your original selection** when done — you keep everything you had selected, not just the last object.

 !!! warning "This moves objects in the scene"
     Step 2 translates the object to world zero.
 Run it on a copy or a dedicated export collection, not on a laid-out scene.